Google Home users will (soon?) be able to try new features early if they know where to look

 Though it hasn’t been formally announced yet, AndroidPolice spotted a mention of the Home preview program amongst Google’s recently changed support documents.

 The catch: as far as anyone can tell, the preview program… isn’t actually live yet.
 The aforementioned support page breaks down the steps for opting in — but when it comes time to press the last button, said button is nowhere to be found.
-So it looks like Google rolled this page out a bit early, but chances are solid that the preview program is on the way — so keep your eyes peeled.
+It looks like Google rolled out this page a bit early, but chances are solid that the preview program is on the way — so keep your eyes peeled.

 We’ve reached out to Google for more details.